So you're looking for homemade gifts in a jar ideas?

 Some jar gift ideas are more flexible than others, such as drink mixes or candy assortments, and can be used with a variety of recycled jars already hiding in your own kitchen (as I get into in the article above on finding great glass).
 What a great excuse to get creative and green!

 Holiday Gifts - We all give a lot of gifts around the Holidays.
 There's so much going on from Thanksgiving, to Hanukah, Christmas to New Years.
-And most of us have lots of friends and family to think about.
-Homemade gifts in a jar will let them know you care without becoming a burden on your budget.
+It can be overwhelming at times.
+Homemade gifts in a jar will let your friends, family, co-workers (anyone special to you) know you care without becoming a burden on your budget.

-Jar Gifts also make thoughtful homemade presents for co-workers, friends and family during times where small gifts are most appropriate or your budget simply requires thoughtful but inexpensive homemade gifts.
+Jar gifts make thoughtful homemade gifts during times where small gifts are most appropriate or your budget simply requires thoughtful but inexpensive homemade gifts.

 If you like homemade gifts in a jar ideas but want to make a larger impact, try making a homemade gift basket, containing one or more homemade gifts in a jar and some other homemade goodies.